isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If this is a large `if`-statement, it is easy to overlook that a new `d` has been introduced in the inner scope.
 This is a known source of bugs.
-Sometimes suce reuse of a name in an inner scope is called "shadowing".
+Sometimes such reuse of a name in an inner scope is called "shadowing".

 ##### Note